-4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education'.
-In order to achieve this, we will ensure that:

-- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively;

-4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
-(See Appendix 2)

-4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
+- 4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education'.
+In order to achieve this, we will ensure that: - all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
+(See Appendix 2). - 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
 In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-Local and national updates through ecourier and training and is disseminated through DSL updates.
-Staff cascade any further training/attendance of seminars etc to all DSL's and attend local safeguarding groups as part of their continued professional development .

-4.6 Our governing body will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+[It is recommended that you describe how you will do this e.g. accessing e-courier and disseminating national and local updates to staff, attendance at DSL network meetings, Local Safeguarding Children's Groups, Personal Development]. - 4.6 Our governing body will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
 This training takes place at induction and is updated regularly.
-Training for Governors to support them in their safeguarding role is available from Norfolk Governor Services.

-4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2022) provides links to guidance on specific safeguarding issues such as Child Exploitation and Female Genital Mutilation.
+Training for Governors to support them in their safeguarding role is available from Norfolk Governor Services. - 4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2023) provides links to guidance on specific safeguarding issues such as Child Exploitation and Female Genital Mutilation.
 In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and within the Safeguarding Section of the Norfolk Schools and Learning Providers website.